jackmaden/philosophybreak/src/pages/articles/socratic-method-what-is-it-how-can-you-use-it/index.md

 <span class="big-letter">T</span>hough things ended rather morbidly for Socrates, his method of questioning has evolved and lived on as a brilliant way to draw people out of ignorance, encourage critical thinking, and cooperate in the pursuit of knowledge.
 Socrates is a martyr not just for philosophy, but for educational dialogue and productive, stimulating exchanges of different perspectives around interesting subjects of all kinds.

-Any time you ask questions to get people to think differently about things, any time you participate in healthy, productive debate or problem solving, any time you come to an answer for yourself, you channel the same principles Socrates championed all those years ago.
+Any time you ask questions to get people to think differently about things, any time you participate in healthy, productive debate or problem solving, any time you examine principles and presuppositions and come to an answer for yourself, you channel the same principles Socrates championed all those years ago.

 <div class="course-promo text-center">
     <h4>How Should We Approach Life?</h4>